SC34 Electrical Safety

 • the ability to recognise their own limitations.

-An Electrical Nominated Person can be electrical qualified or non-electrical qualified, the Electrical Authorised Person or Electrical Authorising Engineer shall assess qualifications, competency and experience before issuing a letter of Appointment.
+A Nominated Person, whether STFC employed or a contractor, can be electrical qualified or non-electrical qualified, the Authorised Person or Authorising Engineer shall assess qualifications, competency and experience before issuing a letter of Appointment.

 3.12.
 Person in Charge